-Perimeter groundwater monitoring was performed at Grace in August 2006 and March 2007 and annually from February 2008 through February 2013.
+Annual perimeter groundwater monitoring was performed at Grace from February 2008 through February 2013.
 The monitoring wells included in the annual groundwater monitoring program were select wells located along the shoreline perimeter.
 The scope of annual monitoring (wells sampled and chemical constituents analyzed) was consistent with the Facility Quality Assurance Project Plan (QAPP) as amended by the following: